gabrielahorcasitas/CDMX013-burger-queen-api-client/README.md

 This project was developed by Gabriela C. Horcasitas, Karla P. Cruz and Lizbeth A. López.

-We want to thank the entire Laboratoria team for the support they gave us in our first steps as developers.
+We want to thank the entire Laboratoria's team for the support they gave us in our first steps as developers.

 We would also like to acknowledge the effort and care of the student community of Laboratoria's MEX013 generation, their bolster up was crucial on our journey.